 - are team-created and focused

-- take into account factors such as percentage of free and reduced lunch in a given building
+- take into account building-specific population factors (i.e. the percentage of free and reduced lunch, move-in/move-out rate, etc)

 - are cumbersome (e.g. handwritten then converted to digital, require pages and pages to explain, etc.)